minghsu/tw_stock_v2/README.md

 For more detail, will have specific document soon.

 PS.
+In my Mac OS environment, I have occurs two crash issue.

-In OS X, please add below variable in your system environment
+Please add below variable in your system environment
 - export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
+- export no_proxy='*'